 When thinking about divorce, it can be hard not to worry about sharing parenting time with your spouse and what that will mean to the relationship with your children.
 The well-being of your children is more than often their most primary concern.
-But, regardless of who has custody, it is likely that the court order will allow you a generous opportunity to be involved in your children’s lives.
+But, regardless of who has custody, the court order usually allows you a generous opportunity to be involved in your children’s lives.
 With the help of our experienced Carrollton Family Law attorneys, you can make sound decisions regarding the custody arrangement that is in the best interests of your offspring.

 Child Support Laws in Georgia

 Child support can be one of the most contentious issues during a divorce.
-At Moffitt Law, our Carrollton Family Law attorneys are sensitive to the concerns of those clients who are paying child support and those who are recipients of child support payments.
+At Moffitt Law, our Carrollton Family Law attorneys are sensitive to the concerns of those clients who are paying child support.
+Likewise, we are also sensitive to those who are recipients of child support payments.
 We represent both fathers and mothers in the Carrollton area in a large range of child support matters.
 Whether you need a child support order drafted or enforced, you need to make sure you have the legal representation you deserve.

 Georgia has established the Child Support Guidelines.
-These guidelines take into consideration the total gross income of both parents, the number of children, the amount of time spent with each parent, and any payments each parent contributes for work-related child care expenses and health insurance premiums for each child.
+These guidelines take into consideration the total gross income of both parents.
+It also considers the number of children and the amount of time spent with each parent.
+Payments each parent contributes to work-related child care expenses and health insurance premiums for each child are also considered.